 Simplifying SIBO is a compilation of lecture notes from the the following experts.
-If you'd like to check out these presentations, they are available as a webinar at sibosymposium.com.

 MARK PIMENTEL MD, FRCPC

 Director of the Gastrointestinal Motility Program and laboratory at Cedars-Sinai Medical Center, as well as Assistant Professor in Residence for the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 Dr. Mark Pimentel is the author of The New IBS Solution: Bacteria-The Missing Link in Treating Irritable Bowel Syndrome.